ProtonVPN/android-app/openvpn/src/main/cpp/openvpn3/doc/webauth.md

 Certificate checks
 ------------------
 A client must implement certificate checks.
-It is recommended to implement a a user dialog step where the user is presented the subject information of an unknown certificate, which the user can choose to accept or reject.
+It is recommended to implement a user dialog step where the user is presented the subject information of an unknown certificate, which the user can choose to accept or reject.